-- (Orange Township).
-Trail would connect to Shale Hollow Park and Columbus State. - Sawmill Parkway Trail South 1.1-mile route to extend Sawmill Parkway south to the County line. - Jewett Road Alternate Route Proposed second route for Jewett Road connection to S.R.
+(Orange Township).
+Trail would connect to Shale Hollow Park and Columbus State.

+- Sawmill Parkway Trail South 1.1-mile route to extend Sawmill Parkway south to the County line. - Jewett Road Alternate Route Proposed second route for Jewett Road connection to S.R.
 315, goes south along Loch Lomond Drive and Manning Parkway.

-As a result of the County's Economic Strategic Plan in 2016, a County Trail Committee was established to support trail construction.
+A Delaware County Trail Committee exists to support trail construction.
 In addition to publishing a county-wide Parks and Trails plan recommending additional trails, the committee advises the County Commissioners on a grant program.
-For several years now, the program has distributed an annual amount of \$100,000 for trail improvements.
+The program has distributed an annual amount of \$100,000 for trail improvements.
 This group includes representatives from DCRPC, the County Engineer, Preservation Parks, the Delaware General Health District, Economic Development, MORPC, and the public.
 Liberty Township has received funding for thee projects over the past four years.
 These have all been along Home Road.
 The following map indicates proposed trails from various sources, as well as "committed" trails - those approved as part of subdivision and road plans - and sidewalk data.